janreges/siteone-crawler/README.md

   made to the same pages, only with different irrelevant query parameters.
 * `--add-random-query-params`      Adds several random query parameters to each URL.
 With this, it is possible to bypass certain forms of server and CDN caches.
+* `--http-cache-dir=<dir>`         Cache dir for HTTP responses.
+You can disable cache by `--http-cache-dir=''`.
+Default is `tmp/http-client-cache`.
+* `--http-cache-compression`       Enable compression for HTTP cache storage.
+Saves disk space, but uses more CPU.
 * `--max-queue-length=<num>`       The maximum length of the waiting URL queue.
 Increase in case of large websites, but expect higher memory requirements.
 Default is `9000`.
 * `--max-visited-urls=<num>`       The maximum number of the visited URLs.
 Increase in case of large websites, but